Are you sure the patient has a thyroid nodule?

 Serum calcitonin has been postulated as a useful adjunctive diagnostic marker for patients with thyroid nodules.
 When significantly elevated, this finding signals a high risk of medullary thyroid carcinoma.
 Prospective, non-randomized trials have demonstrated the utility of serum calcitonin measurement in European populations.
 In the United States, however, most physicians have found limited usefulness to such an approach, including the cost of the assay.

 Ultrasound of the thyroid and anterior neck should be performed in all patients with a suspected or known thyroid nodule >1cm.
-Ultrasound is the optimal imaging technique for thyroid assessment (
+Ultrasound is the optimal imaging technique for thyroid assessment (Figure 1) and provides precise measurement of size, as well as assessment of certain sonographic features which may help predict benign or malignant disease.
+These features include: solid vs. cystic content, the presence of microcalcifications, excess vascularity, the presence of irregular nodule borders, and/or marked hypoechogenicity of the nodular parenchyma (compared to normal thyroid tissue).

 Other tests that may prove helpful diagnostically